 Studio II provides students of all levels an opportunity to grow as both dancers and young people outside of the classroom.
 The Dance Club will meet twice a month on Wednesdays after school.
 Our club meeting will consist of a dance class ranging in styles such as jazz, ballet, modern, contemporary, musical theater, hip-hop, and improv.
 Classes will be taught by students, alumni, and gibbons dance teachers providing an opportunity for club members to grow.
 Studio II Dance club will also host speakers from local studios, organize catholic outreach volunteer opportunities, and field trips to local dance performances and festivals to inspire our members.

-The teen health club will promote physical, social, environmental and mental healthy living through awareness.
-The club will partner with the school community.
+The Teen Health Club will promote physical, social, environmental, and mental health living through awareness.
+The Club will partner with the school community.
 Our aim is to inform and educate about healthy choices such as exercise and diet, leading to positive outcomes for teens.

 Tri-M Music Honors Society promotes music at school and in the community.
 We perform music at the school*(lunch time concert) and in the community (nursing homes etc), help teach younger students to play instruments, sponsor seminars on music careers more.
 Each student is required to do one music project per year assist the Society in one large project.Students must be members of a music class at school and music have at least a 3.0 GPA to be eligible.

 The Crusaders Ultimate Team competes in the sport of ultimate frisbee --an action-packed, player-regulated, sport that challenges a player's agility, running and throwing abilities, and good sportsmanship.The sport is open to both males and females at all grade levels.
 The team practices twice weekly on the school's front field, plays regular matches with other area high school teams, and competes in state and regional tournaments.The team is a founding member and active participant in the Triangle High School Ultimate Association.